princenitc/Linux/NDG Linux essentials.md

 * ; can be used to run the multiple commands in a single line example : cd prince ; ls docs ; rm nitish.txt
 * \ can be used with a particular metacharacter to stop it's special interpretation.
 * && perceived as in the logical manner if first command runs then second command will run or else second will not run.
-* || perceived as in the logical manner but if first command runs then second runs or else also second command will run.
+* || perceived as in the logical manner but if first command runs then second does not runs or else also second command will run.
+* _whoami_ : gives the usename of current user.

+- __uname__ : provides the name of current Kernel.
+    - _uname -n_ : gives the network name hostname.

+- __pwd__ : prints the current working directory.(print working directory)